boyd-dev/MyProject2019/README.md

 using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.

 1. The web3.js library is a collection of modules which contain specific functionality for the ethereum ecosystem.

-2. Solidity was influenced by C++, Python and JavaScript and is designed to target the Ethereum Virtual Machine (EVM).

-3. With Solidity you can create contracts for uses such as voting, crowdfunding, blind auctions, and multi-signature wallets.